New marine reserves for the southeast of the South Island

 When the marine reserves will be in place

-The six marine reserves will come into force following an Order in Council and gazettal process, which is likely to be completed by mid-2024.
+The six marine reserves will come into force following an Order in Council and gazettal process, which is likely to be completed later in 2024.
 Marine reserve boundaries will be surveyed and confirmed as part of the gazettal process.
 More information will be provided closer to this time.

 Activities in these areas are not restricted until the marine reserves are formally in place.